redukti/redukti.github.io/src/source/openredukti-cpp-api.rst

    // Simple cashflow (known amount) message CFSimple {
       Currency currency = 1;

       double amount = 2;

+      // Adjusted payment date
       int32 payment_date = 3;

+      // We need to know the floating rate
+      // index on the trade to determine
+      // the discount curve mapping to use
       IsdaIndex trade_index = 4;

+      // For fixed rate Bond cashflows
+      // we need to have a direct specification
+      // of the Curve Family (called IndexFamily)
+      // so that we can map to the best discount curve
+      // If this is set this should override
+      // derivation via trade_index above.
+      IndexFamily discounting_index_family = 5;

+      // This is the date following which this
+      // cashflow will not be delivered
+      // Used by bonds
+      // Calculated by taking adjusted payment date
+      // and subtracting ex coupon days offset and then
+      // adusting the date
+      int32 ex_coupon_date = 6;
    }

    // A floating calculation period